midea-lan/midea-local/README.md

 Control your Midea M-Smart appliances via local area network.

 This library is part of https://github.com/georgezhao2010/midea_ac_lan code.
-It was separated to segregate responsabilities.
+It was separated to segregate responsibilities.

 ⭐If this component is helpful for you, please star it, it encourages me a lot.

 ## Getting started

 ### Finding your device

 ```python
 from midealocal.discover import discover
 # Without knowing the ip address